-The green crab, Carcinas maenas, is an invasive species of crab that has wreaked ecological and economic havoc along the New England coast for decades.
+The European green crab, Carcinas maenas, is an invasive species of crab that has wreaked ecological and economic havoc along the New England coast for decades.
 As ocean temperatures have increased, the populations of these crabs continue to explode.
 Currently, there is no strategy in place to control the populations of green crabs, and there is no real commercial market or fishery for these invaders.

 The most common use of these crabs is as bait.
 In recent years, there has been an increasing interest in developing markets and perhaps a fishery to help control green crab populations and bring their numbers down.
 Green crabs are edible although they are currently used to make soups and broths as they are smaller than other popular crabs (Dungeness, Rock and Jonah crabs) and there is not much meat yield per crab.
 To this end, the NH Green Crab Project, has been researching when green crabs molt in order to explore the feasibility of a soft-shell crab market (similar to blue crabs) and subsequently a potential fishery.